Skip to content

 Common Warning Signs of Higher Order Thinking Skill Weaknesses:

-Students that struggle with HOTS often exhibit difficulties:
+Students who struggle with HOTS often exhibit difficulties:

 • understanding abstract concepts

-• answering test questions that are worded differently than study materials
+• answering test questions that are worded differently from the study materials

 • comprehending and making connections to the material